U.S. Stocks Set to Post Strong First-Half Gains

-U.S. stocks rose Friday, on track to post large gains in the first half of 2017.
+U.S. stocks rose Friday, with major indexes set to post strong gains in the first half of 2017.

 Continue Reading Below

-Technology companies, which have come under pressure in recent weeks, ticked higher.
-The sector sank this week, however tech stocks remain some of the best performers so far this year, propelling the tech-heavy Nasdaq Composite to its best start to a year since 2009.
+Technology companies, which have come under pressure in recent weeks, ticked higher Friday.
+Tech stocks have been some of the best performers so far this year, propelling the Nasdaq Composite toward its best start to a year since 2009.

-On Friday, the Nasdaq Composite added 0.2%, set to end the first half of the year up more than 14%.
-The Dow Jones Industrial Average rose 69 points, or 0.3%, to 21356, while the S&P 500 climbed 0.3%; both indexes are on pace to finish the first six months of 2017 up more than 8%.
+The index added 0.1% Friday, set to end the first half of the year up more than 14%.
+The Dow Jones Industrial Average rose 82 points, or 0.4%, to 21367, while the S&P 500 climbed 0.3%.
+Both indexes are on pace to finish the first six months of 2017 up more than 8%.

-Tech companies in the S&P 500 are set to end the week down 2.6%, even as they ticked slightly higher Friday.
+Tech companies in the S&P 500 are on pace to end the week down 2.6%.

-Among the disappointing performers this week is Blue Apron Holdings, a meal-kit delivery tech startup that made its stock-market debut Thursday.
-The company closed at its IPO price of $10 a share on Thursday following a disappointing roadshow, and on Friday the stock fell 3.1%.
+Among the disappointing performers this week: Blue Apron Holdings, a meal-kit-delivery tech startup that made its stock-market debut Thursday.
+The company closed at its IPO price of $10 a share on Thursday following a disappointing roadshow, and on Friday the stock fell 3.9% to $9.61.

 Continue Reading Below